LandRegistry/land-registry-elements/README.md

 By ticking the components you require on the index page, you will be provided with a URL to which you can make a GET request in your applications build pipeline.
 You can manually download a build (Using the buttons on the homepage) and commit it to your repository if necessary but you are encouraged to automate this wherever possible.
 See [Running the pattern library](#running-the-pattern-library) for more information on running the pattern library yourself.
 Alternatively you can make GET requests to the heroku demo directly but this is perhaps not recommended as it adds a dependency on an external service to your build script.

 ### Bypass the pattern library's build scripts entirely!
 The pattern library comes with a set of build scripts that will build out CSS and JS from the component folders in the repository by working out what is required based on the dependencies of each component (See [Defining a component](#defining-a-component) for more details).
 However if this is too prescriptive for your needs then you can sidestep this.
 At the end of the day, the patterns are simply defined as SCSS files on disk - you can simply `@import` them into your application's SCSS file if this better suits your needs.
-The caveat is that you would need to define the custom importers as found in the sass render module at [build/tasks/sass.js](build/tasks/sass.js) (As documented at [https://github.com/sass/node-sass#importer--v200---experimental](https://github.com/sass/node-sass#importer--v200---experimental)).
-These are required in order to fetch the govuk sass files from the `node_modules` folder.
-This option is potentially more complex than the other options so should probably be considered as a last resort - It is listed as an option for completeness and to clarify that the build scripts in this repository are _complementary to_ and not _necessary for_ the UI patterns contained herein.

 --------------------------------------------------------------------------------